 1. Diverse and inclusive workplace

-As Gen Z grows into the workforce, employers must learn how to best manage a diverse team and get serious about DEIB initiatives.
+As a result, employers must learn how to best manage a diverse team and get serious about DEIB initiatives.
 This includes:

 - Ensuring a diverse slate of candidates to secure the best talent